Copa America Centenario

 and fortifies the psychology of his players to the point of dominating

-and stunning the best footballing continent on earth
+and stunning the best footballing continent on earth.

 I like the German coach and wish I had better words to say about his